 - Look for unexpected windows or programs

-If you see open windows or programs that you didn’t open, someone may share your screen.
+Someone may share your screen if you see open windows or programs you didn’t open.
 This is especially true if the window is minimized or hidden in the background.

 - Check your mouse and keyboard activity